mehdi-mirzapour/French-CRS/README.md

 # French Coreference Resolution System
 French-CRS is a machine-learning based NLP framework for coreference resolution in French language.
 It is already trained using 25 syntactic/morphological features derived from ANCOR a French Oral Corpus.
 French-CRS has already pre-trained language models and it is ready to be incorporated for French text.
 It internaly uses other systems for mention and named entity detections.
 French-CRS is planned to be enriched by semantic features.
 This will let it be fitted for other tasks such as nomination detection in social media context.

-## Boostraping French-CRS
+## Prerequisite:

-For an easy boostrap:
+1. Python 3.7+

+2. Virtualenv (a useful resource for non-familiar ones is `https://python.doctor/page-virtualenv-python-environnement-virtuel`

+3. This version does not need any external mention detector.

+## Quick Installation Instruction

+For a quick start:

 1. Type at the root of your command prompt `git clone https://github.com/mehdi-mirzapour/French-CRS` or download the zip from github and unzip it
-2. Create a new enviroment `virtualenv env4fcrs`
+2. Create a new environment `virtualenv -p /path/to/python3.7 env4fcrs` and replace `/path/to` with your local path to python using `which python` command; if you are sure that your current python version is 3.7 you can simply use `virtualenv env4fcrs`
 3. Source it `source env4fcrs/bin/activate` (remember you should do this every time you want to use French-CRS)
 4. Change the directory to cloned folder `cd French-CRS`
 5. Let the setup file install autumatically all the components `pip install -e .` (check out if the point sign "." is not accidently removed)